SwissDataScienceCenter/renku/docs/user/firststeps.rst

 """""""""""""""""""""

 To make our work here more reusable and easier to maintain we will refactor the code we have written in the notebook into runnable python scripts.
-We will make two scripts: one that preprocesses the data and saves the result and another that will create the figures.
+We will make two scripts: one that does some initial preprocessing of the data and saves the result, and another that will create the figures.

 Here, we have already done the refactoring work for you - to get the scripts,
 run: